-In this series, we’ve reviewed Royal Dutch Shell’s (RDS.A) 1Q18 estimates, segment-wise prospects, stock returns, moving averages, and stock price forecast prior to its earnings release on April 26, 2018.
-Now, let’s assess analysts’ ratings for Shell.
+In this series, we reviewed Royal Dutch Shell’s (RDS.A) 3Q17 estimates, segment-wise prospects, stock returns, moving averages, and stock price forecast before of its earnings on November 2, 2017.
+Now, we’ll discuss analysts’ ratings for Shell.

-Shell (RDS.A) is rated by 11 Wall Street analysts.
-Of this total, ten analysts (or 91%) have assigned it “buy” or “strong buy” ratings, one has assigned it a “hold” rating, and no one has assigned it a “sell” or “strong sell” rating.
+Shell is rated by 11 Wall Street analysts—ten (or 91%) analysts assigned “buy” or “strong buy” ratings, one assigned a “hold,” and no analysts assigned “sell” or “strong sell” ratings on the stock.

 Who raised the target prices for Shell stock?

 Several Wall Street analysts raised their target prices for Shell stock.
 Recently, Jefferies raised Shell’s target price to $67.9 per share.
 Scotia Howard Weil increased the target price for Shell from $54 per share to $58 per share.
 Goldman Sachs raised Shell’s target price from $66 per share to $69 per share.
 Shell’s mean target price of $66 per share indicates an 8% gain from the current level.